Posts of Peril: Detecting Information About Hazards in Text: Research Methods

-We use the \texttt{stsb-xlm-r-multilingual} sentence-transformers model from huggingface (\url{https://huggingface.co/sentence-transformers/stsb-xlm-r-multilingual}) to embed all text, shown in Fig.~\ref{fig:teaser}, right panel.
-This model is used to ensure multi-lingual data common in social media text can be embedded.
-We then apply several supervised models to these embeddings including XGBoost \cite{chen2016xgboost} (via \url{https://xgboost.readthedocs.io/}), neural networks \cite{tensorflow2015-whitepaper}, random forest \cite{ho1995random}, and support vector machines (SVMs) \cite{hearst1998support}, the latter two are trained via \texttt{scikit-learn} \cite{scikit-learn}.
-While XGBoost, random forest, and SVM are trained with default hyperparameters, the neural network contains 4 fully-connected layer, with 256 nodes, 85 nodes, 28 nodes, and 1 node, respectively, with ReLu activation and dropout layers.
-Alternative models performed similarly.
-We also experimented with augmenting the human-annotated posts with 5K GPT-3.5 annotating posts that contained words from the Threat Dictionary \cite{Choi2022}, and 5K posts collected at random (containing popular English keywords, namely any of the top 100 lemmas within a large corpus (\url{https://www.wordfrequency.info/samples.asp}) that X does not consider stop words.
-This augmentation did not significantly change the performance of the model (which we show in the Results section).
+We also experimented with augmenting human annotated posts with 5,000 GPT-3.5 annotated posts that contained words from the Threat Dictionary \cite{Choi2022}, and 5,000 posts collected at random (containing popular English keywords, namely any of the top 100 lemmas within a large corpus (\url{https://www.wordfrequency.info/samples.asp}) that X does not consider stop words.
+This augmentation did not significantly change the performance of the model.
 All models are trained via NVIDIA Tesla K80 GPU with 12GB of VRAM; we predict text via GeForce RTX 2080 GPU with 8GB VRAM.
-As a comparison, we also use GPT-3.5 and GPT-4 \cite{achiam2023gpt} with chain-of-thought prompting \cite{wei2022chain} via the prompt, ``Does the tweet [story] describe a hazard (something that could impose harm or other costs on the author of the tweet or on others)?
-Please answer `yes' or `no' and explain your thought process.''
-All text with ``yes'' are labeled ``hazard'' and otherwise labeled ``not hazard'' (therefore rare ambiguous situations where the LLMs do not know if a hazard exits are labeled ``not hazard'').
-We validate this technique on 100 posts at random and 100 legends at random, and we find this technique extracts every post GPT-N considers a hazard.
+For comparison, we also use GPT-3.5, GPT-4, and GPT-5 \cite{achiam2023gpt} with few-shot learning and chain-of-thought prompting \cite{wei2022chain} via the prompt, ``Does the tweet [story] describe a hazard (something that could impose harm or other costs on the author of the tweet or on others)?
+Please answer `yes' or `no' and explain your thought process.'' and include zero, two, or five examples of posts containing hazards and posts that do not.
+All texts with ``yes'' are labeled ``hazard,'' and those without are labeled ``not hazard'' (rare situations where the LLMs do not know if a hazard exists in text are labeled ``not hazard'').

-\subsection{Comparison to alternative text indicators}
+\subsection{Comparison to Alternative Text Indicators}